Kasos: Climate

+Kasos has a hot semi-arid climate (Köppen climate classification: BSh).
+According to the data of the National Observatory of Athens and the Hellenic National Meteorological Service stations, Kasos records the mildest winters in Greece, with a record low temperature of 2.7 °C (for the period 1989–2025).
+It is also the second driest area of Greece after Schoinoussa.
+Kasos falls in 11a hardiness zone.

 History

 From the apparent derivation of the name, it would seem that the island was known to Phoenician traders, who might have sought shelter there, although no evidence has come to light.
 The first known settlements are Minoan and Mycenaean in origin.
 According to Homer (Iliad, 2.676), Kasos contributed ships toward the Trojan War.
 During Classical Antiquity it closely followed the history of nearby Karpathos.
 It was a member of the Delian League.

 After a short period in the hands of the Knights of St John, Kasos was governed by the Venetian Cornaro family from 1306, before falling to Barbarossa and the Ottomans in 1537.
 The whereabouts of the Venetian administrative centre are not recorded; there are considerable structural remains in and around the Byzantine area of Panagia, with its picturesque group of early chapels known as "Six Churches" (Έξι Εκκλησίες).
 In 1912, Frederick W. Hasluck discovered a collection of medieval coins in Smyrna, that are believed to have been concealed on the island of Kasos around 1370; they are now known as the "Kasos Hoard".

 Kasos took part in the Greek Revolution and supported the cause with its fleet.
 In 1824, Mehmet Ali Pasha of Egypt, furious with the Kasiots, dispatched his fleet to the island, where the Egyptian armada plundered the island, killed 500 people and enslaved 2000, an event described as the Kasos massacre.

 The island's population recovered as did its economy, still largely based on shipping.
 The introduction of steam ships made Kasos' shipyard (which produced wooden sailing ships) redundant and its economy suffered accordingly.
 Beginning in the later half of the 19th century, many emigrated from Kasos, initially to Egypt (about 5,000 people), then to Istanbul, Greece, USA and South Africa.
 By the 1920s, out of about 2,300 houses on the island, only 400 were permanently inhabited.

-On 12 May 1912, during the Italo-Turkish War of 1911-12, after the so-called "Battle of Cassos" which took place on 29 January 1912, the island was occupied by the sailors of the Regia Marina ship Regina Elena.
+On 12 May 1912, during the Italo-Turkish War of 1911–1912, after the so-called "Battle of Cassos" which took place on 29 January 1912, the island was occupied by the sailors of the Regia Marina ship Regina Elena.
 With the 1923 Treaty of Lausanne, Kasos joined the other islands of the Dodecanese in the Italian possession of the Italian Aegean Islands.

 In March 1935 the Greek naval warship Averof evacuated Eleftherios Venizelos from Helatros beach, where today a commemorative bust marks the statesman's failed coup attempt and subsequent exile and death in Paris the following year.